force-h2020/force-metadata/docs/owl_spec.rst

    - define on the ``Materials`` class the restrictions::

        rdf:first exactly 1 Material
-       rdf:rest exactly 1 Materials
+       rdf:rest exactly 1 (Materials or rdf:nil)

      Note that the ``rdf:first`` refers to the singular class, while ``rdf:rest`` refers to the plural (list) class.

    - define an objectProperty with a pluralized name of the contained objects (e.g. ``materials``)
-   - define on the hosting class the restriction ``materials exactly 1 Materials``
+   - define on the hosting class the restriction ``materials exactly 1 (Materials or rdf:nil)``

    - a ``default`` annotation MAY be specified on the ``materials`` restriction.
 If specified it MUST contain python parseable code that perform the initialization of a list of classes as from the ontology.